Innectic/Vii/README.md

 - Huge projects shouldn't take forever to compile.
 - Library management should be easy
 - Multiple export backends: x64, LLVM, etc
+- Simple standard lib, don't bloat it with BS
 - Easy to debug, no `printf` debugging should be needed
 - Simple to contribute, and add features